THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-The Moncler Group acknowledges and respects the right of workers to be represented by trade unions.
-It maintains an ongoing relationship with union representatives in a spirit of reciprocal recognition, dialogue and cooperation.
-Dealings and negotiations with trade unions are managed with the highest standards of transparency and integrity and in strict compliance with laws in force.
+Moncler acknowledges and respects the right of workers to be represented by trade unions, and maintains an ongoing relationship with union representatives based on mutual recognition, dialogue, and cooperation.
+Dealings and negotiations with trade unions are managed according to the highest standards of transparency and integrity and in strict compliance with applicable laws.